themightymo/cryns-family-music-archives/README.md

 * It creates an Audio File custom post type.
 * It adds support for the Audio File Post Format
 * It adds taxonomies for Band Name, Album Title, etc.
+* It utilizes the "audio_file" custom field.
+You'll want to use ACF or similar to create this field on your Audio File post types.

 ![Single audio post view using default Twenty Seventeen WordPress theme](http://music.cryns.com/wp-content/uploads/2017/08/single.png)